fabacab/diasposter/readme.txt

 * `diasposter_save_post_types` - Filter an array of custom post type names to process when Diasposter is invoked in the `save_post` WordPress action.
 * `diasposter_meta_box_post_types` - Filter an array of custom post type names for which to show the Diasposter post editing meta box.
 * `diasposter_prepared_post` - Filter the `$diaspora_body` string immediately before it gets crossposted to Diaspora.
+* `diasposter_services_array` - Filter the array of configured service integrations.
+Adding values like `facebook` to this array will cause Diasposter to include `facebook` in its JSON request to the Diaspora pod in the `services` field.